BrianLitwin/MDNJavaScriptNotes/html.md

 HTML consists of...
 HTML consists of a series of elements, which you use to enclose, wrap, or mark up different parts of the content to make it appear or act a certain way.

+The main parts of an element are?

+Explain block-line and inline elements

+Explain what an attribute is and what it should have

+What is a boolean attribute